 Now, you need to outline how you will determine whether your marketing campaign is working.

 This means listing KPIs that are most relevant to your business, like sales, revenue, customer value, cost per lead, traffic-to-lead ratio, etc. This will show the agency where to focus their efforts.
+Most of the companies forget to add KPIs to their marketing briefs.
+Then it becomes harder to analyze the success.

-What are the project’s must have’s?
+What are the project’s must have?

 Provide a list of all the things that are ‘non-negotiable’ for you.
 At the very least it should include: